ksandom/achel/packages-available/Index/docs/readme.md

 ## Important notes

 * `--getIndexe` is not currently compatible with scoped variables such as `Me` and `Local`.
-Therefore it is recommended to store your indexes in a more permanent way, and unset them if you no longer need them.
+Therefore it is recommended to store your indexes in a more permanent way such as Example or Blah, and unset them if you no longer need them.
+This does not mean you have to use a collection, but you can if you wish.

 ## How to use it